Spatiotemporal dynamics in a twisted, circular waveguide array: Conclusions

-Future research could include exploring the case with odd $N$, which was considered in the model without temporal dispersion.
-As in \cite{parker2021}, this would involve a different set of symmetries, and it may be possible that a configuration could be found in which there would be optical suppression of a single site when $\phi = \pi/N$.
 It could also be interesting to extend the model to more complicated geometries, such as twisted optical fibers comprising multiple concentric rings, or to study the evolution of these solutions in the presence of imperfections in the fiber.
 Another avenue of exploration would be to examine the continuum limit, i.e. what happens as $N \rightarrow \infty$.
 Since the fiber radius $R$ is held constant, the ring becomes more ``densely'' packed with waveguides as $N$ increases, and in the limit as $N \rightarrow \infty$, this becomes a continuum on the circle of radius $R$.
 Furthermore, the twist parameter, $\phi$, is proportional to $1/N$, and so $\phi \rightarrow 0$ as $N \rightarrow \infty$.
 An interesting question is to what extent the twist is preserved in the equations for the continuum limit.
 Finally, since these solutions are stable for $k < k_e$, it would be interesting compare these results with experimental realizations.

 \textbf{Acknowledgments}: This material is based upon work supported by the U.S. National Science Foundation under the RTG grant DMS-1840260 (R.P. and A.A.), DMS-1909559 (A.A.), and DMS-2106203 (J.Z.).